-At Pacific Crest Performance, we provide high-quality therapeutic services to help our clients reach their goals in sport, recreation, and in life.
-Each session is designed to integrate multiple aspects of health and wellness.
+At Pacific Crest Performance, I provide high-quality therapeutic services designed to integrate multiple aspects of health and wellness.

-Massage Therapy and Personal Training have been shown to drastically reduce the symptoms of the following conditions that we holistically treat:
+Massage Therapy and Bodywork techniques have been shown to drastically reduce the symptoms of the following conditions:

 - Limited hip, ankle, knee, spine, neck, shoulder, elbow, wrist, hand range of motion

 - Thoracic outlet syndrome